vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/whitelisted-world-components.md

 - Shadow

 ## Post Processing Stack V2
-:::caution Post Processing Stack v1
+::: warning Post Processing Stack v1

 PPSv1 is not supported in either VRCSDK2 or VRCSDK3.
 It has been deprecated by Unity.
 :::